-Of all the new telecoms technologies currently being talked about, 5G is probably the one most ordinary people know and talk about.
-New use cases and services are continually emerging, with commentators making much of the futuristic potential of remote surgery and improvements to self-driving cars.
+Of all the new telecoms technologies currently emerging, 5G is probably the one most ordinary people know and talk about.
+New use cases and services are continually being revealed, with commentators making much of the futuristic potential of remote surgery and improvements to self-driving cars.
 With faster browsing and download speeds, consumers are also being promised much, which helps to keep the technology in the public eye.
 But how will it really impact them, and the marketers and enterprises trying to reach them?

 What is 5G?

 5G simply means “5th generation”, referring to the latest generation of mobile telecommunications technology.
 Usually this means a new protocol, and always a new frequency bandwidth via which data is transmitted.
 So, for example 2G enabled the development of SMS, while 3G introduced higher data rates, kickstarting “mobile broadband.”

 5G is often spoken of in similar terms, as enabling greater speeds, leading to faster, high-quality downloads.
 However, what makes it truly revolutionary is the lower latency and greater number of connections it is capable of handling at the same time.
 Both of these have great potential for driving the internet of things (IoT), in which machines can communicate with one another, or with a home base, greatly aiding automation and remote management.